quii/learn-go-with-tests/arrays-and-slices.md

 In this implementation, we are worrying less about capacity.
 We start with an empty slice `sums` and append to it the result of `Sum` as we work through the varargs.

-Our next requirement is to change `SumAll` to `SumAllTails`, where it now calculates the totals of the "tails" of each slice.
-The tail of a collection is all the items apart from the first one \(the "head"\)
+Our next requirement is to change `SumAll` to `SumAllTails`, where it will calculate the totals of the "tails" of each slice.
+The tail of a collection is all items in the collection except the first one \(the "head"\).

 ## Write the test first